Cheap Things to do in Melbourne, Australia: 25 ideas + tips + tricks

 You can read my review of the Klook Melbourne and Beyond Pass to learn if it’s right for you, or read my Melbourne attractions pass post which compares various options.

-Grab $10 margaritas at Mejico all day Monday and Good Heavens has $8 selected beers, cider and wines Wednesday to Friday from 5-7pm.
-From 4-7pm Wednesday to Friday you can sip on bargain bevvies at Chuckle Park, while the European Bier Café has happy hour Monday to Friday from 4-6pm.
+Grab $12 margaritas at Mejico on weekdays from 3-6pm and Good Heavens has $10 pints and $8 wines weekdays from 3-6pm.
+From 3-7pm Tuesday to Friday you can sip on bargain bevvies at Chuckle Park.

 One of the best cheap things to do in Melbourne is grab a drink during one of Melbourne's happy hours